Gnosia: Plot

 Gnosia is set in the far future, where humanity has become a massive spacefaring civilization, dealing with a threat called Gnosia, an infestation that compels people to murder other people in the name of their god, Gnos.
 The player character manages to get a ride on a refugee ship escaping from a planet being ravaged by the Gnosia.
 However, during the trip to another planet, the ship's computer LeVi detects Gnosia infection on board the ship and following protocol, instructs the passengers and crew to deduce which one of them is the Gnosia and put them into cold sleep.
-If they fail to do so, the ship is forced to self destruct.
+If they fail to do so, the ship is forced to self-destruct.
 However, the player quickly discovers that regardless of the outcome of the investigation, time loops back to the initial discovery of the Gnosia infection.
 The player also discovers one of the passengers, Setsu, has also been trapped in a series of time loops, and they both agree to collaborate to figure out how to escape their loops.
 However, when time loops, the conditions are not always identical; the number of humans and Gnosia can change, as well as the identity of the Gnosia.
 The player even gains the ability to manually adjust the settings for each loop as they play through numerous different scenarios.

 The cast consists of 15 different characters, with the initial loop involving the player, Setsu, Raqio, SQ, and Gina.
-Other characters join in future loops, including Stella, Comet, Chipie, Sha-Ming, Jonas, Kukrushka, Yuriko, Otome, Remnan, and Shigemichi.
+Other characters join in future loops, including Stella, Shigemichi, Yuriko, Comet, Chipie, Jonas, Kukrushka, Otome, Sha-Ming, and Remnan.
 The player learns from the shrine maiden Yuriko that Gnos is actually a collective hivemind of "cyberised" humans who uploaded their minds to an electronic database and use the Gnosia as a means to add more minds to their collective.
-Yuriko also points out that the player themselves are an anomaly, since the ship only finds out the Gnosia infection since the player is supposed to be the Gnosia's first victim, meaning the player has been looping to timelines where they have already died.
+Yuriko also points out that the player themself is an anomaly, since the ship only finds out the Gnosia infection since the player is supposed to be the Gnosia's first victim, meaning the player has been looping to timelines where they have already died.
 Raqio also eventually reveals that the player and Setsu's time loops are caused by an entity called the "Silver Key", which attach themselves to humans and gather data through the time loops they experience.
 Once the Silver Key collects enough information, it leaves to a different universe to continue its life cycle.